MerelMoehn/21blackjack/README.md

 * Incorrect outcome 2: In some occasions the site appointed the player as winner (while having a score of 9), while the computer had a score of 20.
 I could not see an error in my if statements.
 The error was appearing because of a timing issue.
 Instead of getting the bank's score from the DOM I now pass it from playBank() to Calculate() winner.
 That seems to have solved the error.
 * Hold when no card is played: the player was able to press hold while he did not play any card yet (click Hit Me), so I inserted an if statement and alert to ensure the player first plays and then holds.
 * HandleBar error: I got an error in my devtools telling me that I needed to pass a string or a Handlebars AST to Handlebars.compile.
 I did not use handlebars in my code but after deleting a browser extension the error was gone.

+**Unsolved bugs**
+As far as I could find there are no outstanding bugs.

 ## Deployment
 **GitHub Pages**